 Members of this family are aquatic and sometimes seen patrolling the bottoms of brackish marshes, creeks, flooded fields, lakes, ponds, and rivers.
 Mud and musk turtles engage in moderate amounts of basking.
 However, because the turtles’ lifestyle causes significant algae growth on their shells, observers occasionally mistake an algae-covered turtle for a rock.
 Kinosternid turtles are capable of remaining submerged underwater without surfacing for several minutes.
 Their underwater ability is due in a large part to buccopharyngeal respiration.

 Mud and musk turtles have a carapace that is oval-shaped and has twenty-three marginal scutes including the cervical scute.
-The plastron has ten to eleven scutes and may have a flexible hinge.
+The plastron has ten to eleven scutes and the plastron of the mud turtle's (Kinosternon) has a flexible hinge.

-2 genera and 5 species of kinosternid turtles are found in Texas.
+2 genera and 5 species of mud and musk turtles are found in Texas.